-Even if you never plan on leaving the world-famous beaches, there are still some things you need to consider when planning a trip to Oahu.
-These include things like finding the best possible place to stay for the duration of your trip and booking the right flights.
+Even if you never plan on leaving the world-famous beaches, there are still plenty of things you need to consider when planning a trip to Oahu.

-Of course, most people will want to explore at least a little, especially after learning how many incredible things to do on Oahu there are beyond beach bumming in Waikiki.
-Perhaps you have some flexibility as to when you will be visiting…
+Of course, most people will want to explore at least a little, especially after learning how many incredible things there are to do on Oahu beyond beach bumming around Waikiki.

-No matter who you are and what type of trip you are planning to Oahu, this guide will answer all questions and provide step-by-step guidance.
+No matter who you are and what type of trip you are planning to Oahu, we have created this guide to help answer all questions you may have and to provide step-by-step guidance through the planning process.
+Below, you will find information on all things Oahu, from where to stay, things to do, flights, itineraries, budgeting, and more.

 Disclosure: In order to keep providing you with free content, this post likely contains affiliate links.
 If you make a booking or purchase through one of these links we earn a small commission at no extra cost to you.
 So a HUGE thank you to you if you click one of these links 🙂